Scriptures on peace of mind are written manifestations, reminders, and accounts of what peace of mind should mean for a child of God.

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

-To know that the Lord has plans for us, plans which are always for our good gives inner peace.
+Knowing that the Lord has plans for us, plans which are always for our good gives us inner peace.
 It is in a sense that God does not guarantee riches, great health, or a life without problems.
 However, if we continue to believe and trust in Christ, He promises to remain with us, comfort us in our times of need, and celebrate with us in heaven for all eternity.
 There is no better source of inner peace than knowing that God is for us.